-Risks Risk Level: (Likelihood x Impact) Certain - 5 Likely - 4 Possible - 3 Unlikely - 2 Rare - 1 Impact: Essential - 5 Major - 4 Moderate - 3 Minor - 2 Insignificant - 1 Mitigating measures Responsible Org./Person Weak political level commitment to introduce Integrated National Financing Frameworks 10 2 5 The programme will include advocacy and analytical initiative to sustain demand for the results of the programme at all levels and across all stakeholders; UN joint positioning at higher levels of decision making UNDP/UNCEF Senior Management

-•11• Poor access to data 5 1 5 UNDP/UNICEF will establish effective working partnership relations with the data holders.
+Likelihood: Impact: Risks Risk Level: (Likelihood x Impact) Certain - 5 Likely - 4 Possible - 3 Unlikely - 2 Rare - 1 Essential - 5 Major - 4 Moderate - 3 Minor - 2 Insignificant - 1 Mitigating measures Responsible Org./Person Contextual risks L Weak political level commitment to introduce Integrated National Financing Frameworks 10 2 5 The programme will include advocacy and analytical initiative to sustain demand for the results of the programme at all levels and across all stakeholders; UN joint positioning at higher levels of decision making UNDP/UNCEF Senior Management Poor access to data 5 1 5 UNDP/UNICEF will establish effective working partnership relations with the data holders.
 Any signals on poor access to data to be raised to the attention of the UNDP/UNICEF Senior Management, necessary actions to obtain the data to be fulfilled.
-UNDP/UNICEF programme officers, programme management Lack of trust from the private sector to introduced tax incentives 12 3 4 Strengthened partnership dialogue of the Government with the private sector, and developing policies through a participatory process to ensure ownership and participation.
-Monitor the new tax incentives implementation, share with the decision-makers regularly.
-UNDP/UNICEF programme officers Civil unrest or political instability 8 2 4 Monitor the situation, maintain close links with the relevant national partners.
-Adjust implementation modality or priorities in the programme depending on the situation.
-UNDP/UNICEF programme officers, programme management Protracted impact of national COVID- 19 outbreak prevents consultative process for long period of time 15 3 5 Maintain the contacts with key national partner, remain flexible to address issues resulting from potential outbreak.
-Monitor the situation, adjust implementation modality depending on the situation.
-UNDP/UNCEF Senior Management
+UNDP/UNICEF programme officers, programme management Lack of trust from the private sector to introduced tax incentives 12 3 4 Stregnthened partnership dialogue of the Government with the private sector, and developing policies through a participatory UNDP/UNICEF programme officers